jonathanpglick/jonglick.com/user/pages/01.blog/parent-and-child-process-management-in-php-with-pcntl-fork-and-pcntl-wait/item.md

 PCNTL uses a "forking" design similar to all unix processes: every new process is a clone of its parent process.
 The [Basic usage example](http://www.php.net/manual/en/pcntl.example.php) on PHP.net is, indeed, complete but I found it hard to decypher at first.
 Overall, there were two parts of the implementation I had trouble grokking.

-## Control flow of processes through the PHP document
+## Control flow of processes through the PHP file

 The control flow hinges on the [`pcntl_fork()`](http://www.php.net/manual/en/function.pcntl-fork.php) function.
 It creates a copy of the parent process where execution is at the same place in both processes.
 Its return value can mean 3 different things and serves as the identifier for which process the current execution is in.